-Generative Adversarial Networks or GANs is a type of neural network that belongs to the class of unsupervised learning.
+Generative Adversarial Networks or GANs is a type of neural network that belongs to the class of unsupervised learning models.
 It is used for the task of deep generative modeling.

-In deep generative modeling, the deep neural networks learn a probability distribution over a given set of data points and generate similar data points.
-Since it is an unsupervised learning task it doesn’t use any labels during the learning process.
+In deep generative modeling, deep neural networks learn a probability distribution over a given set of data points and generate similar ones.
+Since it is an unsupervised learning task, it uses no labels during the learning process.

 What is GAN?

-GANs was designed by Ian Goodfellow in 2014.
-GANs main intention was to generate samples that were not blurry and had rich representations of features.
-Discriminative models were doing good on this front as they were able to classify between different classes.
-Deep generative models on the other hand were far less effective, due to the difficulty in approximating many intractable probabilistic computations which are quite evident in Autoencoders.
+GAN was designed by Ian Goodfellow in 2014.
+GAN’s main intention was to generate samples that were not blurry and had rich representations of features.
+Discriminative models were doing well on this front as they were able to classify between different classes.
+Deep generative models, on the other hand, were far less effective due to the difficulty in approximating many intractable probabilistic computations, which are quite evident in Autoencoders.

-Autoencoders and their variants are explicit likelihood models which means they explicitly compute the probability density function over a given distribution.
-GANs and their variants are implicit likelihood models which means they don’t compute the probability density function but rather learn the underlying distribution.
+Autoencoders and their variants are explicit likelihood models, meaning they explicitly compute the probability density function over a given distribution.
+GANs and their variants are implicit likelihood models, which means they don’t compute the probability density function but rather learn the underlying distribution.

 GANs learn the underlying distribution by approaching the whole problem as a binary classification problem.
 In this approach, the problem model is presented by two models: a generator and a discriminator.
 The job of the generator is to generate new samples and the job of the discriminator is to classify or discriminate if the sample produced by the generator is real or fake.

-The two models are trained together in a zero-sum game until the generator can produce samples that are similar to real samples.
-Or in other words, they are trained until the generator can fool the discriminator.
+The two models are trained together in a zero-sum game until the generator can produce samples that are similar to the real samples.
+In other words, they are trained until the generator can fool the discriminator.

 Architecture of a vanilla GAN

 Let’s briefly understand the architecture of GANs.
-From this section onward most of the topics will be explained using codes.
-So to begin with let’s define all the required dependencies.
+From this section onward most of the topics will be explained using code.
+So to begin with, let’s install and import all the required dependencies:

 import torch